A Guide for Higher Studies in Germany for Indian Students

 Once a student finishes a Master’s degree program, career opportunities are plentiful in Germany.
 Many educational institutions offer students the chance to do internships in their chosen field.
 German companies such as BMW, Bosch, Daimler, and Siemens offer a wealth of opportunities to students interested in finance, marketing, engineering and many more areas.
 The close proximity of London, Paris, and Rome also expand the pool of job prospects for recent graduates.
 Even if a student chooses to return to his or her home country after completing the studies, the prestige of a German degree will give a distinct advantage in today’s competitive job market.

 Admissiongyan provides guidance for German Language Training at different levels which start from basic level to the advanced levels (A1 level – C1 level).
 Our major focus would be on the following aspects….

-Admissiongyan is a famous Germany education consultant in Bangalore, India.
-Our consultancy is dedicated to provide Indian students from short-listing right German Universities to make University applications, liaising with Universities on admission decisions, finalizing admissions, visa guidance & much more related to study in Germany for Indian students
+Admissiongyan, a German education consultant in Bangalore, India.
+Our consultancy is dedicated to provide services from short-listing right German Universities to make University applications, liaising with Universities on admission decisions, finalizing admissions, visa guidance & much more related to study in Germany for Indian students

 - The course duration for Masters in University of Applied Sciences is either 18 months or 24 months.

 - In the Technical Universities (TUs) and other private universities, the course duration of the Masters as well as MBA program would be for 24 months.

 - The course duration for Bachelors is either 36 months or 48 months.
 But however German language is required, at least A2 level, to apply for Bachelor degree programs.